kumahq/kuma-website/docs/docs/0.7.0/documentation/deployments.md

 * **Data planes**: The data planes connect to the control plane regardless of where they are being deployed.
 * **Service Connectivity**: Every data plane proxy must be able to connect to every other data plane proxy regardless of where they are being deployed.

-This mode implies that we can deploy Kuma and its data plane proxies in a flat networking topology mode so that the service connectivity from every data plane proxy can be estabilished directly to every other data plane proxy.
+This mode implies that we can deploy Kuma and its data plane proxies in a standalone networking topology mode so that the service connectivity from every data plane proxy can be estabilished directly to every other data plane proxy.

 <center>
 <img src="/images/docs/0.6.0/flat-diagram.png" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>
 </center>

-Although flat mode can support complex multi-cluster or hybrid deployments (Kubernetes + VMs) as long as the networking requirements are satisfied, typically in most use cases our connectivity cannot be flattened out across multiple clusters.
-Therefore flat mode is usually a great choice within the context of one cluster (ie: within one Kubernetes cluster or one AWS VPC).
+Although standalone mode can support complex multi-cluster or hybrid deployments (Kubernetes + VMs) as long as the networking requirements are satisfied, typically in most use cases our connectivity cannot be flattened out across multiple clusters.
+Therefore standalone mode is usually a great choice within the context of one cluster (ie: within one Kubernetes cluster or one AWS VPC).

-For those situations where the flat deployment mode doesn't satistfy our architecture, Kuma provides a [distributed mode](#distributed-mode) which is more powerful and provides a greater degree of flexibility in more complex environments.
+For those situations where the standalone deployment mode doesn't satistfy our architecture, Kuma provides a [multi-zone mode](#multi-zone-mode) which is more powerful and provides a greater degree of flexibility in more complex environments.

 ### Usage

-In order to deploy Kuma in a flat deployment, the `kuma-cp` control plane must be started in `standalone` mode:
+In order to deploy Kuma in a standalone deployment, the `kuma-cp` control plane must be started in `standalone` mode:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"